JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/Get-started.md

 -----

-## Further Exploration
+## Beyond the Basics

-Once you're familiar with the basics, you can delve deeper into JATOS' capabilities:
+Once you're familiar with the basics, explore what else you can change about your study from the JATOS GUI:

 * **Rearrange Components:** Easily reorder components within your study by clicking and dragging any component's position button in the GUI to a new location.
 * **Component and Study Properties:**